kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 ---

-Normally in an Arch Linux install, we would mount the root device to /mnt and begin constructing the filesystem heirarchy, but first we are going to utilize one of the coolest features of btrfs, subvolumes!
+Normally in an Arch Linux install, we would mount the root device to /mnt and begin constructing the filesystem hierarchy, but first we are going to utilize one of the coolest features of btrfs, subvolumes!

 Subvolumes are kind of like partitions, except much more flexible.
 You do not